andrewstiefel/andrewstiefel.com/about.md

 # About

-<p class="intro">I help brands and creators build relationships with their audiences so they can do the work they love.</p>
+<p class="intro">My name is Andrew Stiefel.
+I have a passion for telling stories and building mission-driven brands.</p>

+I have the privilege of working at the Seattle Symphony as Senior Communications Manager.
+I work with an amazing team to produce original journalism, films, podcasts, and educational content.

+Through my work for the Symphony, I’ve been fortunate to interview and film some fascinating people, including Stephen Spielberg, John Williams, Caroline Shaw, Yo-Yo Ma, and even the Seahawk’s Russel Wilson.

-By day I work as Senior Communications Manager at the Seattle Symphony, and on the side I create weekly articles on my blog, sharing insights into ???.
-Previously I collaborated with scientists and entrepreneurs at the University of Oregon to bring their ideas and products to the world.
+Previously, I collaborated with scientists and entrepreneurs at the University of Oregon to bring their ideas and products to the world.
+I’ve also volunteered with political action campaigns supporting equal access to education in Oregon and Washington.

-In the past, I’ve worked with artists like Yo-Yo Ma and John Williams and entrepreneurs like NAME and NAME.
-My work has been featured in The New York Times, CNN, and Vogue, among other outlets.
-In the past, I’ve worked with artists like Yo-Yo Ma and John Williams and entrepreneurs like NAME.

-I write a weekly newsletter called NAME where I share articles about creativity, marketing, and social media with more than 2,000 creative professionals:
+A teacher at heart, I’m passionate about sharing what I’ve learned.
+Through my blog and courses, I help independent creators learn how to build an audience and tell their story so they can make a living doing what they love.

-When I’m not working, you can find me at a coffee shop reading, at home learning to code, or exploring the Pacific Northwest by foot or in a sea kayak.
-When I’m not working, you can find me at a coffee shop reading, at home learning to code, or exploring the Pacific Northwest by foot or in a sea kayak.
+I love the outdoors and I'm a lifelong birder and hiker.
+When I’m not working, you can find me at a coffee shop reading or exploring the Pacific Northwest by foot or in a sea kayak.

-#### About This Site
+#### About this website

-This domain has been my online home for many years, manifesting at times as a blog or a portfolio.
+This domain has been my online home for many years, manifesting at times as a blog or a catalogue of my music.
+Now it's a home for my portfolio and a place to share my resources.

+I enjoy teaching myself how to code and I designed this website myself.
 In case you were wondering, this site is:

 * Coded with [Atom](https://atom.io/)
 * Built with [Jekyll](http://jekyllrb.com/) + [Bulma](https://bulma.io/)